- Establish eligibility guidelines for RGD Certification candidates.

-- Creating a method for testing these candidates.
-A method that makes sure they meet the standards required to be certified as Registered Graphic Designers.
+- Create a method for testing these candidates that ensure they meet the standards required to be certified as Registered Graphic Designers.

-- Ensuring the assessment is professionally credible, feasible, defensible, affordable and fair.
+- Ensure the Certification Process is professionally credible, feasible, defensible, affordable and fair.

 (a) Align RGD's Certification Processes with GDC